foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 I'll build this tomb
 brick by brick
-keep out the filth
+keep the filth
-out my traitor's heart
+out my sinner's heart

 I succeed to make them suffer
 the skin off my back is never enough for you